Wild fisheries: Acidification

 The oceans are normally a natural carbon sink, absorbing carbon dioxide from the atmosphere.
 Because the levels of atmospheric carbon dioxide are increasing, the oceans are becoming more acidic.

 The potential consequences of ocean acidification are not fully understood, but there are concerns that structures made of calcium carbonate may become vulnerable to dissolution, affecting corals and the ability of shellfish to form shells.

 A report from NOAA scientists published in the journal Science in May 2008 found that large amounts of relatively acidified water are upwelling to within four miles of the Pacific continental shelf area of North America.
 This area is a critical zone where most local marine life lives or is born.
 While the paper dealt only with areas from Vancouver to northern California, other continental shelf areas may be experiencing similar effects.

 Effects of fishing

 Habitat destruction

 Fishing nets that have been left or lost in the ocean by fishermen are called ghost nets, and can entangle fish, dolphins, sea turtles, sharks, dugongs, crocodiles, seabirds, crabs, and other creatures.
 Acting as designed, these nets restrict movement, causing starvation, laceration and infection, and—in those that need to return to the surface to breathe—suffocation.

+Fishing operations often use trawl netting dragging and dredging them across the ocean bottom.
+Numerous habitats and ecosystems are disturbed and destroyed by trawling including coral reefs, sediments, and grasses that provide feeding and breeding grounds for a plethora of marine organisms.
+Coastal habitats such as mangroves are often sites of aquaculture farming practices in which the mangroves are either destroyed for easier use of the land or experience harmful conditions due to the farm being abandoned once the area becomes too polluted with excess nutrients.